Bharathbrothers/MTP-ES-BNN/README.md

   - [ ] UPLOAD ALL PAPERS, CODES, PLOTS, MODELS AND VERSIONS WHICH ARE IMPLEMENTED THROUGHOUT THE PROJECT.
   - [ ] GO ON.
   - [X] added relative links for main folders.
+  - [ ] need to get the exact version and list of libraries used for the whole project so that it can be implemented later.(generate requirements.txt kind of file)